flanksource/mission-control-ai-assistant/README.md

 # Slack Echo Bot

-A minimal Slack bot that echoes direct messages (DMs) using Slack Bolt in Socket Mode.
+A minimal Slack bot that responds to direct messages (DMs) and mentions using Slack Bolt in Socket Mode, built with TypeScript and Bun.

 ## Setup